DigitalPublishingToolkit/DPT---The-Blogposts/docs/2013-03-19-on_the_business_of_literature.md

 date: 2013-03-19
 ...

-# on the business of literature {.entry-title .single-title itemprop="headline"}
+# On the business of literature {.entry-title .single-title itemprop="headline"}

 By [sauli](http://networkcultures.org/digitalpublishing/author/sauli-2/ "Posts by sauli"), March 19, 2013 at 3:27 pm.